Robert-Wett/MarkovGenerator/README.md

 # Markov Generator
 Given a filename or an array of filenames, this class will stream in each seed file and build an overall table from which it generates markov text output from.
+Inspired by [this dailyprogrammer challenge.](https://www.reddit.com/r/dailyprogrammer/comments/4n6hc2/20160608_challenge_270_intermediate_generating/)

 ### Example Usage
 ```javascript